 On this page we’ll explain the basics of satellite solar panels, how to find the perfect power match for your satellite, which questions to address when dimensioning your satellite solar panels and the Sparkwing off-the-shelf solar panel approach!

 Sparkwing is the world’s first commercially available off-the-shelf solar array for small satellites.
 It is optimized for LEO missions requiring power levels between 100W and 2000W, and bus voltages of 36V or 50V.
-We offer more than thirty different panel dimensions, which can be configured into deployable wings with one, two or three panels per wing.
+We offer more than twenty different panel dimensions, which can be configured into deployable wings with one, two or three panels per wing.

 There are no fuel stops in space (yet).
 Satellites need power to operate once they are launched.
 Just like with your mobile phone, no power means no activity.